Valentine Common Room (VCR)

 Guests may accompany Members in the TV Room.
 Members must be present with their guests at all times and mindful of their host responsibilities.

-This facility is available for coffee, tea and hot chocolate (most popular!) from 9:30 am to 5:15 pm each day but is closed during lunch time.
+This facility is available for coffee, tea and hot chocolate (most popular!) from 9:30 am to 11.00 pm each day.
 Members are asked to keep the Atrium tidy.
 Left-over baking from lunch will be placed in the Atrium.
 In the evenings, College Leaders may book the room for a floor function.
 The Atrium may also be used for other external functions from time to time.

 Guests in the Atrium